Think divorce and family business don’t go together? Think again.

 Shareholder or partnership agreements can prevent one spouse from gaining primary interest in a family business if divorce happens.
 For example, you could set it up so that should divorce happen, any shares in the business can only be transferred to other partners.
 This is useful because if any shareholder gets divorced, the divorcing spouse of the shareholder will have difficulty – or find it impossible – to gain shares in the company and thus a company interest.

 You can also protect against divorce and family business interests by setting it up so that if any shareholder should get divorced, he or she must make his/her shares available to other shareholders at a predetermined price.
-This has the added benefit of valuing the shares and may prevent company financial information disclosure to a spouse during divorce.
+This has the added benefit of valuing the shares and may prevent company financial information disclosure to a spouse during a divorce.

 Freeze Net Family Property